jhftrifork/packer/website/source/docs/builders/openstack.html.markdown

   to add to this instance.

-* `region` (string) - The name of the region, such as "DFW", in which to launch the server to create the AMI.
+* `region` (string) - The name of the region, such as "DFW", in which to launch the server to create the image.
   If not specified, Packer will use the environment variable `OS_REGION_NAME`, if set.